top of page

 Findings challenge the dominant assumption that climate-related events drive large-scale international migration.
 Instead, the research demonstrates that existing migration and security policies exacerbate vulnerabilities and reinforce immobility among the most affected populations.
 The project underscores the need for population-centered, context-sensitive approaches to both research and policymaking that account for the lived realities, coping strategies, and agency of impacted communities.

-Two papers based on this project are currently under peer review:
+Two papers based on this project are currently forthcoming:

 Lažetić, Marina, Hussein A. Rana, and Carrie J. Preston.
-“Climate and (Im)mobility Research: A Systematic Review of Current Trends and Future Directions,” under review at Population and Environment.
+“Climate and (Im)mobility Research: A Systematic Review of Current Trends and Future Directions.”

 Lažetić, Marina, Hussein A. Rana, and Carrie J. Preston.
-“Between Evidence and Alarm: Climate Mobility Narratives and the Gap Between Research and Policy,” under review at Mobilities.
+“Between Evidence and Alarm: Climate Mobility Narratives and the Gap Between Research and Policy."

 COLLABORATIVE PROJECT